 Formed in 2012, the Leonore Trio brings together three internationally acclaimed artists whose piano trio performances as part of Ensemble 360 were met with such enthusiastic responses that they decided to form a piano trio in its own right.

-The Trio has since played throughout the UK, Italy and in New Zealand.
+The Trio has since given concerts throughout the UK, Italy, Turkey, Norway (Bergen International Festival and Oslo Concert Hall), Denmark and in New Zealand.
 Whilst in New Zealand they played to and coached a group of young musicians as part of the Sistema Aotearoa programme, and were adjudicators of the Royal Over-Seas League New Zealand Chamber Music Competition.
 Their concert in Hamilton was broadcast on Radio New Zealand.

 This biography is for information only and should not be reproduced.